Skip to content

 When you rotate API keys, remember to update auth for all agents, not just the main one.

-Apple PIM Access (Workspace-Isolated)
+Apple PIM Access (Plugin with Workspace Config)

 AgentCalendar AccessReminders Access